Ça Va: The All-purpose French Expression and How to Use It Like a Pro Pastry Chef

 By now you are hopefully feeling a bit clearer about the multiple uses of ça va—our nifty, all-purpose friend.

 Now that you are aware of the ways that it is used, you will likely start hearing it as you encounter French being spoken by native French speakers.
-An excellent way to give yourself this opportunity is to access the thousands of authentic French videos on FluentU.
+How can you practice this expression so you can use it yourself?

 Ça va is not as daunting as you might have originally thought, right?
 It is actually easier to use this expression correctly than not.

 Now, all you need to do is go out there and start using ça va like a pro pastry chef!

 Sophie McDonald is a freelance content writer with a burning passion for writing and languages.
 You can find her Twitter page here where she will most likely be talking about writing and languages.